a34729t/SwiftMessagePosting/README.md

 ### TODO

-* Add a disappearing go to bottom/top of comments indicator (when > 20 comments)
+- Add goto top/bottom buttons for post detail
+-- Make it work properly

-* Add a comment limit for a post (1000!)
+* Add a comment limit for a post (1000, test with 100 comments for now!)
-* Add a NUX/help button on menu
+* Add hashtags to posts

 Future:
+* Add a NUX/help button on menu -> link to nux flow
 * What should go in the menu?
 * Investigate finding/writing PFObject category that is NSCoding/CoreData compatible.